The unintended effects of universalizing social pensions: Evidence from Mexico: Robustness and heterogeneity

-Panel (a) of \autoref{figHeterCohab} shows that take-up rates increased after the reform among both elderly living alone and those in cohabiting households, with no significant difference between the two groups.
-This pattern weakens the hypothesis that changes in take-up behavior were primarily driven by within-household information spillovers or by a household-level response to the loss of PROSPERA income.
-Furthermore, Panel (b) shows that the observed increase in extreme poverty is concentrated among the elderly living alone, those least likely to be affected by changes to PROSPERA or BBJ.
-This suggests that the rise in poverty is more plausibly attributed to reduced labor participation (also observed in this group) rather than to spillovers from other social policy changes.
+Panel (a) of \autoref{figHeterCohab} shows that take-up rates increased after the reform among both elderly individuals living alone and those living in cohabiting households, with no statistically significant differences between the two groups.
+This pattern provides little support for the hypothesis that changes in enrollment behavior were driven by within-household information spillovers or by efforts to compensate for the loss of PROSPERA transfers.
+More importantly, Panel (b) shows that the increase in extreme poverty is concentrated among elderly individuals living alone, who are the least likely to have been affected by changes to PROSPERA, BBJ, or JCF through household spillovers.
+The same group also exhibits the largest decline in labor force participation.
+Taken together, these findings suggest that the observed increase in extreme poverty is more plausibly explained by behavioral responses to the universalization of the social pension program rather than by the contemporaneous introduction or elimination of other social programs.

-Another concurrent policy was the 2019 creation of the Pensión para el Bienestar de las Personas con Discapacidad Permanente (PBPDP), a transfer program for individuals with permanent disabilities.
-This program overlaps temporally with the universalization of the social pension, but is unlikely to bias our results.
-First, only 1.9\% of individuals in our sample fall into the eligible age and disability category (based on the 2020 Population Census).
-Second, eligibility is determined by disability status and is not correlated with our treatment definition.
-As a robustness check, we re-estimated the main effects by disability status and found no statistically significant differences across groups (see \autoref{figHeterDisability}).
+Another concurrent policy was the creation in 2019 of the Pensión para el Bienestar de las Personas con Discapacidad Permanente (PBPDP), a transfer program for individuals with permanent disabilities.
+Although this program overlaps temporally with the universalization of the social pension, it is unlikely to bias our estimates.
+First, only 1.9\% of individuals in our sample belong to the relevant age and disability categories, according to the 2020 Mexican Population Census.
+Second, eligibility is determined by disability status and is orthogonal to our treatment definition.
+As a robustness check, we re-estimated the main specifications separately by disability status and found no statistically significant differences in treatment effects across groups (see \autoref{figHeterDisability}).
+These results further support the interpretation that our findings are driven by the universalization of the social pension program rather than by other contemporaneous policy interventions.